benNthen/Molecule-Visualizer/README.md

 -----------
 To run the software workflow under interactive mode, open the Command Prompt.

-Before running the demonstration, install all the necessary modules(RDKit, PyMol and Biopython) through creating an anaconda environment through command prompt `conda create --name myenv`  where myenv is to be replaced by own environment name.
+Before running the demonstration, install all the necessary modules(RDKit, PyMol and Biopython) through creating an anaconda environment through command prompt `conda create --name myenv`  where `myenv` is to be replaced by your own environment name.
 Use ` pip install chembl_webresource_client` to install ChEMBL module.

 Now enter `cd -folder-name-\molecular_visualiser` to navigate to the folder of the directory where the project has been placed in.

-Then type `activate env` to open the conda environment.
+Then type `activate myenv` to open the conda environment.

 Now enter `python` to open the Python shell.